Confidence intervals in monotone regression: Smooth (monotone) estimation of the regression function

 Here

 The asymptotically Mean Squared Error optimal constant $c$ is given by:

 \end{theorem}

-\begin{remark} For Example 1, discussed below, the conditions of Theorem \ref{th:limit_SLSE} are satisfied, and the asymptotically optimal bandwidth is approximately $0.5n^{-1/5}$ (in particular not depending on $t$), the bandwidth we took in the example.
-It is seen from Theorem \ref{th:limit_SLSE} that the smoothed LSE has the same rate of convergence and also the same asymptotic variance as the NW estimator under the usual conditions (see (\ref{asymp_var_NW}) below). \end{remark}
+\begin{remark} {\rm For Example 1, discussed below, the conditions of Theorem \ref{th:limit_SLSE} are satisfied, and the asymptotically optimal bandwidth is approximately $0.7n^{-1/5}$ (in particular not depending on $t$).
+It is seen from Theorem \ref{th:limit_SLSE} that the smoothed LSE has the same rate of convergence and also the same asymptotic variance as the NW estimator under the usual conditions (see (\ref{asymp_var_NW}) below). } \end{remark}

 We now give a road map of the proof of Theorem \ref{th:limit_SLSE}.
 The proof itself is given in Section \ref{section:appendix}.
 Since the estimators are based on the non-linear LSE $\hat f_n$, the proof is totally different from the proofs for the NW estimator.
 We have to introduce methods similar to those used in \cite{piet_geurt_birgit:10} for local smooth functionals in the current status model.